Easy Ways to Protect Your Furry Friend From Fleas and Ticks

 A healthy dog with a strong immune system is less prone to severe flea and tick infestations.

-Regular grooming also helps you develop a deeper bond with your dog — a win-win!
+Regular parasite protection plans also help you develop a deeper bond with your dog.

 How to Spot Signs of Fleas and Ticks